brazil-data-cube/stmetrics/docs/source/index.rst

    This documentation is not finished.
 Parts of the description are \
    incomplete and may need corrections.
 Please, come back later for \
    the definitive documentation.

+**stmetrics** is a python package that aims at making the process of feature \
+extraction of state-of-the-art time-series as simple as possible.

+It provides functions to support time-series analyzes that includes not only \
+the feature extraction but also spatio-temporal analysis through a \
+spatio-temporal segmentation and filtering approaches that are a first step \
+to the full exploitation of the spatio-temporal information.

+The documentation presented here summarize the technical aspects of the \
+package.
+The methodoogical application of the package and it's methods are \
+available at the :ref:`publications-ref` section.